AESTHET1C/EWMC-Firmware/Documentation/Style Guide and Standards.md

 ---

 Variables should always specify a type upon declaration.

-	+ Variables should be initialized on declaration only if a default value is logical.
++ Variables should be initialized on declaration, assuming a default value is logical and practical.
-	  For example, if the variable is assigned several lines down by a function that checks for validity and there is no possible branch operation or attempted use of the variable before this assignment, the initial declaration does not need to be initialized.
-	+ Global variables are an exception to this.
-They should instead be initialized within an initialization routine.
++ Global variables should be initialized before `loop()` executes.
-	+ Type should not be specified on subsequent assignments.
 + The `typedef` keyword should be used when defining enumerations.

 ---

 Constant values should not use `#define` statements.
 A `const` or enumeration should be used instead.

-An exception may be made when the value must be used by the preprocessor.
-In this case, the defined macro shoud be used minimally, additionally assigning a `const` for all non-preprocessor usage.
++ An exception may be made when the value must be used by the preprocessor.
+In this case, the defined macro should be used minimally, additionally assigning a `const` for all non-preprocessor usage.
-The macro should be prepended with "MACRO_".
+	+ The macro should be prepended with "MACRO_".

 ---